abdi0987/blog/_posts/2015-08-15-MVC-Pattern.markdown

 ## Controller

-Is the glue between the model and view.
+The controller is the glue between the model and view.
 The contoller is where our business logic well be placed.
-It removes data , adds data , etc.
+It removes data , adds data , render ui, etc.

 # Example
 ![App](../../assets/images/screen2.png "Sample App")